The Employment Law Review: Ireland

 - in the case of a temporary employment contract, its expected duration, or if the contract is for a fixed term, the date on which the contract expires;

-- the rate or method of pay calculation, the intervals at which the employee is paid, and the pay reference period; and
+- the rate or method of calculating pay, the intervals at which the employee is paid and the pay reference period; and

-- hours of work that the employer 'reasonably expects' the employee to work (per normal working day and working week).
-Notably, the phrase 'reasonably expects' was not defined in the 2018 Act.
+- hours of work that the employer 'reasonably expects' the employee to work (in a normal working day and working week).
+Notably, the phrase 'reasonably expects' is not defined in the 2018 Act.

-This provision supplements, rather than replaces, an employer's existing obligations under the Terms of Employment Act, including the obligation to provide certain information to employees who are required to work outside Ireland for a period greater than one month.
+This provision supplements, rather than replaces, an employer's existing obligations under the Terms of Employment Act, including the obligation to provide certain information to employees who are required to work outside Ireland for a period of more than one month.

 If either the written statement or the notice of core terms is not provided as required within one month of the commencement of employment, the employer will be liable for a criminal offence, resulting in a fine of up to €5,000 or imprisonment not exceeding 12 months (or both).

-Separately, fixed-term contracts are permissible in Ireland and they are governed by the Protection of Employees (Fixed-Term Work) Act 2003, which provides that when employees are employed on a series of fixed-term contracts, which exceed the aggregate period of four years, they may be entitled to a contract of indefinite duration.
+Separately, fixed-term contracts are permissible and they are governed by the Protection of Employees (Fixed-Term Work) Act 2003, which provides that when individuals are employed on a series of fixed-term contracts, which exceed the aggregate period of four years, they may be entitled to a contract of indefinite duration.

 ii Probationary periods